publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schV/m__us_usc_t42_s713.md

             (A) __Grants from unexpended allotments__

-                If a State does not submit an application under this section for fiscal year 2010 or 2011, the State shall no longer be eligible to submit an application to receive funds from the amounts allotted for the State for each of fiscal years 2010 through 2015 and such amounts shall be used by the Secretary to award grants under this paragraph for each of fiscal years 2012 through 2015.
+                If a State does not submit an application under this section for fiscal year 2010 or 2011, the State shall no longer be eligible to submit an application to receive funds from the amounts allotted for the State for each of fiscal years 2010 through 2017 and such amounts shall be used by the Secretary to award grants under this paragraph for each of fiscal years 2012 through 2017.
 The Secretary also shall use any amounts from the allotments of States that submit applications under this section for a fiscal year that remain unexpended as of the end of the period in which the allotments are available for expenditure under paragraph (3) for awarding grants under this paragraph.

             (B) __3-year grants__

                 (i) __In general__

-                    The Secretary shall solicit applications to award 3-year grants in each of fiscal years 2012, 2013, 2014, and 2015 to local organizations and entities to conduct, consistent with subsection (b), programs and activities in States that do not submit an application for an allotment under this section for fiscal year 2010 or 2011.
+                    The Secretary shall solicit applications to award 3-year grants in each of fiscal years 2012 through 2017 to local organizations and entities to conduct, consistent with subsection (b), programs and activities in States that do not submit an application for an allotment under this section for fiscal year 2010 or 2011.

                 (ii) __Faith-based organizations or consortia__